-Our school social worker is one component of a plan designed to address the needs of children identified as "At Risk".
-These children may be experiencing any number of circumstances that can negatively affect school performance, (i.e. a change in family structure, feelings of inadequacy, change in personal relationships, etc.) The school social worker is available to those students enrolled in the elementary schools.
-The focus of the program is to improve a child's social, emotional, and behavioral adjustment through individual/small group counseling and classroom discussions.
+School social work services are available to all students at the elementary level.
+It is recognized that children may experience any number of circumstances that will negatively affect their school performance (i.e. a change in family structure, feelings of inadequacy, grief, family stress, etc.).
+The school social worker is available to help students with social, emotional, and behavioral needs through individual, small group, and classroom discussions.
 A child may be referred to a school social worker through a parent, teacher, or school administrator referral.
 Parental permission is a part of a child's participation in the program.
 Parents and school personnel are kept informed of a child's progress during his/her work with the school social worker.